Ironikus/email-encoder-bundle/readme.txt

 * Feature: New advanced setting to automatically protect custom link attributes such as tel:, file:, ftp:, skype:, etc. (Protect custom href attributes)
 * Tweak: Adjust JS documentation
 * Tweak: Adjust readme file
-* Tweak: Allow a hard-reset on foggy.email aliases
-* Dev: New filter eeb/integrations/foggy_email/http_args for manipulating the http arguments send over to foggy.email

 = 2.0.9 =
 * Fix: Issue with not properly validated soft-encoded attribute tags on the dom attributes
 * Fix: Issue with not properly validated soft-encoded attributes on special softencoded tags for the content filter
 * Tweak: Optimized performance for soft attribute filtering
-* Tweak: Optimized layout for the foggy.email banner
-* Dev: Added new filter to allow customization of the mailto text: https://ironikus.com/docs/knowledge-base/filter-email-encoder-mailto-text/
+* Dev: Added new filter to allow customization of the mailto text: https://wpemailencoder.com/filter-email-encoder-mailto-text/

 = 2.0.8 =
 * Feature: The shortcode [eeb_protect_content] now supports a new attribute called do_shortcode="yes" which allows you to execute all shortcodes within the given content area
 * Tweak: Add new link for the Email Checker (Allows you to check if all of your emails are being encoded)
-* Tweak: Add new Foggy Email note
 * Tweak: Optimize layout and texts
 * Fix: The documentation link on the settings page was not working
-* Dev: The eeb/frontend/shortcode/eeb_protect_content filter now contains a new variable called $original_content (https://ironikus.com/docs/knowledge-base/filter-eeb-content-shortcode/)
+* Dev: The eeb/frontend/shortcode/eeb_protect_content filter now contains a new variable called $original_content (https://wpemailencoder.com/filter-eeb_protect_content-shortcode/)

 = 2.0.7 =
 * Feature: Underline emails that are converted to an image (Cutsomizable)